On this page you will find information about services that offer mental health support for adults in Portsmouth in person, online or over the phone.

-We offer a free and confidential service, and we can see you in medical practices all over Portsmouth.
+They offer a free and confidential service, and can meet with you in medical practices all over Portsmouth.
 You can access Talking Change if:

-You can self-refer by calling 0300 123 3934 or by visiting our website.
+You can self-refer by calling 0300 123 3934 or by visiting the visiting the Talking Change website.

 The Rethink Mental Illness Advice Service offers practical help on issues such as the Mental Health Act, community care, welfare benefits, debt, criminal justice and carers rights.
 They also offer general help on living with mental illness, medication, care and treatment.